What is GSM, and why is it important to enterprises?

 LTE is clearly superior to both GSM and CDMA, and it is readily available in some parts of the world.
 However, the expansion of this technology into every domestic and international market will take some time.
 If you’re an international company with a presence in multiple countries and more than one continent, you could be waiting years before LTE is available in all your company’s locations.
 In the meantime, GSM and/or CDMA will be your best options.

 For individual buyers, the choice between GSM or CDMA doesn’t matter much — the technologies’ differences aren’t significant at that scale.
-However, it can have a notable impact for enterprise organizations, which underscores the need for gathering price quotes and analyzing your options.
+However, it can have a notable impact for enterprise organizations, which underscores the need for gathering price quotes and analyzing options.